 Influenza A viruses can infect multiple host species including farmed poultry and humans causing economic problems for farmers and potential human health threats through zoonosis.
-We are studying influenza genes that may contribute to pathogenicity and transmissibility in poultry hosts.
+We are studying influenza genes that may contribute to pathogenicity and transmissibility in poultry hosts and how changes in the genes may change the potential zoonotic risk of strains.
 By understanding the role of these viral genes and the mechanisms through which they work we can design new vaccine and therapeutic targets for both animals and humans.
-Such new tools would increase the effectiveness of control strategies for influenza viruses in poultry which will reduce the economic losses to these viruses for farmers and also protect human health.
+Such new tools would increase the effectiveness of control strategies for influenza viruses in poultry which will reduce the economic losses caused by influenza viruses for the poultry industry, enhancing food security and also protecting human health.